 - Transfer to Another Accredited School in next 18 months

-- Depart United States if Option #1 and #2 doesn’t work out.
+- Depart the United States if Option #1 and #2 doesn’t work out.

 If you decide to go with Option #1, then I would have a “Plan B”.

-The school accreditation process can take long time.
+The school accreditation process can take a long time.
 And you would have to understand the timeline and how long you have left to change your status or apply for university transfer.
 What if the new agency couldn’t complete the process in 18 months?
-You could be affected by that right?
-So, understand about your options and act now.
+Could you be affected by that right?
+So, understand your options and act now.